 The property was inspected by several contractors who verified the unlivable condition of the property.
 The contractors' estimates were all in excess of $40,000 to repair the property.
 The buyers executed a Notice of Rescission requesting the purchase of the property be rescinded.
 After failing to receive any satisfaction, the buyers filed a lawsuit against the sellers, the Broker and the Agent in superior court alleging fraud, negligence and breach of fiduciary duty.
 The buyers settled with the Broker.
 Judgments were entered against the sellers and the Agent in the amount of $50,000.
 The court found that the defendants defrauded the buyers by intentionally misrepresenting the condition of the property, concealing known defects, and failing to provide a disclosure statement.

 The buyers tried unsuccessfully to enforce their judgment against the sellers and the Agent.
 They then filed an application for payment from the Consumer Recovery Account.
 Payment of the application was granted in the amount of $20,000, the statutory maximum allowable for one transaction at the time the application was filed.
 The Agent's real estate salesperson's license was indefinitely suspended as a result of the payment from the Consumer Recovery Account.
 The suspension of the Agent's license cannot be lifted until the Consumer Recovery Account is reimbursed the amount paid in full plus 10% interest.
-In addition, the Agent's real estate license has been revoked as a result of a disciplinary enforcement action filed by the Department.
+In addition, the Agent's real estate license has been revoked as a result of a disciplinary enforcement action filed by the Bureau.

 How to Obtain an Application for Payment

 Applications and forms pertaining to the Consumer Recovery Account are available on the CalBRE website.
 An application for payment from the Consumer Recovery Account can also be obtained by writing to the Bureau of Real Estate, Attention Consumer Recovery Account, P.O.
 Box 137007, Sacramento, CA 95813.